Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The speaker voices for the troops and tells the reader they 'wove' themselves, being like a part of the fabric.
 So still and well camouflaged are the men hummingbirds came close.
 These are tiny vivid jungle birds which hover with fast wing beats.
 The men are content because they probably know if the hummingbirds are not disturbed by their presence their camouflage must be pretty effective.

 The men are near the river and the bamboo, a tall strong plant very common in parts of Asia.
 The line slow-dragging with ghosts implies that the river has seen and perhaps carried off many dead bodies, victims of the war, over time.
 Now they are ghosts, and the men are aware of this.

-The war has raged across the country, from Saigon to Bangkok, maybe the path of the river.
+The war has raged across the country, from Saigon to Bangkok, maybe along the path of the river.
 The speaker expands further and suggests that the men are thinking of the women they've left behind in the USA, the image of their arms reaching in a reflection of the need for comfort and contact.

 The Vietnam jungle must have seemed a lonely, strange place for those young alienated American soldiers, camouflaged with mud, waiting to kill an enemy expert in the art of jungle fighting.

 The men are aiming their rifles (or thoughts and longings) at the songbirds.
 Is their singing too much to take for the homesick soldiers thinking of their women?

 Nature is all round—they're in the wilds of a jungle—and rock apes throw stones which the men perceive as an attempt to blow their cover—reveal their whereabouts.

 A way station is a place people can stop between stations on a line, like a temporary resting spot.
 Here in the poem, it is of shadows, as the sun sets.